davidmcclure/pyspark-deploy/README.md

 - [**Ansible**](https://www.ansible.com/) is used to configure the cluster - pull Docker images, inject production config values, and start the necessary Spark daemons.

 Integration with a Python codebase takes ~5 minutes.
-Then just run `./create.sh`, and the cluster starts in ~60 seconds.
-SSH into the master node and you're automatically dropped into a shell inside the Docker container, inside a tmux session, ready to submit a job.
+Then, control the cluster with the top-level scripts:

+- `./create.sh` - Start a cluster (~60s).
+- `./login.sh` - SSH into the master node, drop into tmux session, attach to bash shell on the Spark driver container.
+Ready to `spark-submit`.
+- `./update.sh` [TODO] - Update Docker containers on cluster nodes, restart Spark daemons to get the changes (~20s).
+Makes it easy to push updates to a running cluster.
+- `./destroy` - Terminate cluster and all related AWS resources.

 Main goal: **Just work**.
 Focus 100% on the actual data engineering, never think about ops.